malisper/RCGames/README.md

 # Game-server
 A server to allow people to write AI that will compete against each other.

-For an AI to connect to a server, you connect to games.malisper.me on the port specified by the game.
+For an AI to connect to a server, you connect to games.recurse.com on the port specified by the game.
 If the game supports flags, the first line of input you send to the server should be a list of the flags you want.
 Flags allow you to customize how you send/receive the I/O. Once